AI Use Cases/Professional Services

 Revenue & Operational Impact

 The operational cost is material.
 A single undetected compromise - a rogue admin modifying timesheet entries, altering project classifications, or exfiltrating client IP - can inflate write-offs by 3-5% of project margin and trigger client contract reviews that damage retention.
-For a 500-person firm billing $150M annually, that's $2.25-3.75M in annual margin erosion.
+For a 500-person firm billing $150M annually - assuming a ~50% project-margin pool, or roughly $75M - that's $2.25-3.75M in annual margin erosion.
 IT teams spend 40+ hours monthly manually correlating logs across systems, creating ticket backlogs and delaying incident response from days to weeks.
 Compliance teams must re-audit identity controls before each client engagement, slowing new business onboarding.

 Why Generic Tools Fail

 Generic SIEM and identity governance tools (Okta, Azure AD, Splunk) focus on network-layer threats and user provisioning, not the behavioral anomalies specific to Professional Services workflows.
 They don't understand that a partner accessing client files at 2 AM might be normal (time zone differences, deadline pressure), but a junior consultant suddenly querying 50 client contracts in Salesforce before their two-week notice is a red flag.
-Off-the-shelf solutions require manual rule creation and generate alert fatigue, causing security teams to ignore 95% of notifications.
+Off-the-shelf solutions require manual rule creation and generate alert fatigue, and a queue nobody trusts is a queue nobody reads.

 The AI Solution